smangham/project-novice/_episodes/02-issues.md

 ![Issue screen](fig/02-issues/issues-none.png)

-If we look at the `rainfall_converison.py` file in our repository, we can see that it's got a couple of comments describing work that needs to be done (a.k.a. *"To Do notes"*):
+If we look at the `climate_analysis.py` file in our repository, we can see that it's got a comments describing work that needs to be done (a.k.a. a *"To Do note"*):

 ~~~
-# TODO: Add function inches_to_m
-# TODO: Add function inches_to_cm
+# TODO(smangham): Add call to process rainfall
 ~~~
 {: .python}

 This is an easy way to record information about your code, but it's not very accessible - if the code is in multiple files, you have to read all of them to know what the state of it is.
 It's just not a very practical solution and makes it harder for new developers and users to understand your code.
-Instead, we're going to create a new issue, raising the problem that the functions to convert between inches and milimeters don't work in our code.
+Instead, we're going to create a new issue, raising the problem that the rainfall processing functionality isn't yet working.

 ![Creating a new issue](fig/02-issues/issues-new.png)